Norway’s 3-Year Temporary Work Visa 2025: A Comprehensive Guide for International Professionals

 You will be permitted to work full-time for your Norwegian sponsoring employer up to

-three years on an equal basis and under the same rights and protection as Norwegian or foreign employees under Norwegian labor law.
+three years on an equal basis and under the same rights and protection as Norwegian or foreign employees under Norwegian labour law.

 You will be qualified to seek family reunification of immediate family members, i.e., spouse and children below 18 years of age.
 This makes it easy for the professionals to move the entire family.

 After your three-year period of residence, you can seek permanent residence.
-This is on the basis of satisfaction of conditions of unbroken legal residence, no criminal history, and financial independence.
+This is based on satisfaction of conditions of unbroken legal residence, no criminal history, and financial independence.

 Once you have registered, you are qualified to benefit from Norway’s comprehensive public services—i.e., health care, education, pension systems, and child allowances.

-Norway always features high in the world on quality of life, security, gender equality, and greenness.
-Its mix of city amenities and nature gives a lifestyle few countries can match.
+Norway consistently ranks high in the world in terms of quality of life, security, gender equality, and environmental sustainability.
+Its mix of cities and nature gives a lifestyle few countries can match.

 Key Things to Consider Before You Apply